Paraphrasing Vs. Plagiarism

 As with any other academic project, when you are working on the iFixit Technical Writing Project you need to adhere to your institution's code of conduct.
 It’s especially important to avoid the trap of academic theft.
 This means knowing and recognizing the difference between paraphrasing and plagiarism.
 Not sure what the difference is?
 Let’s break it down:

-To paraphrase content is to rewrite it in your words.
+- Paraphrasing content is rewriting it in your own words.